Alta, Iowa

 Alta is a city in Buena Vista County, Iowa, United States.
 The population was 2,087 at the 2020 census.

 History

 Alta was platted in 1872, and it was incorporated in 1878.
-By 2004, Alta contained three general stores, two drug stores, two grocery stores, a shoe store, two hardware stores, a meat market, two lumber dealers, two agriculture implement dealers, bank two furniture stores, clothing store, barber shop, two saloons, music store, two jewelry stores, restaurant, four blacksmiths, two elevators, and a gristmill.
+By 1882, Alta contained three general stores, two drug stores, two grocery stores, a shoe store, two hardware stores, a meat market, two lumber dealers, two agriculture implement dealers, a bank, two furniture stores, a clothing store, a barber shop, two saloons, a music store, two jewelry stores, a restaurant, four blacksmiths, two elevators, and a gristmill.

 Halvor H. Peterson (1831–1917), Wisconsin State Assemblyman and farmer, lived in Alta.